COVID-19 Hit Hard for Onsite Healthcare Interpreting

 For healthcare facilities, COVID-19 hit from all angles.
 At the onset of the pandemic, not only were medical staff in a frenzy to ensure they had enough personal protective equipment (PPE) to care for their own, but they were also feverishly trying to hold on to sufficient numbers of staff to effectively manage the sudden, alarming spikes in emergency room visits and admissions.
 As if that wasn’t already enough to juggle, what about the more than 25 million US-limited-English proficient (LEP) population?
 How would healthcare practitioners continue to communicate with this patient population without interpreters at hand?

 Healthcare facilities that had — up until the onset of COVID-19 — relied heavily on bilingual staff and onsite interpreting (OSI) services, were suddenly at a loss.
-With severe staff shortages and a strict “no visitors allowed” policy immediately in place, many healthcare institutions went without interpreting services while others found themselves being forced to adopt either over-the-phone (OPI) or virtual remote interpreting (VRI) service alternatives practically overnight.
-And while these interpreting services are certainly beneficial, they have also posed some unforeseen complications during this healthcare crisis.
+With severe staff shortages and a strict “no visitors allowed” policy immediately in place, many healthcare institutions went without interpreting services while others found themselves being forced to adopt either over-the-phone (OPI) or video remote interpreting (VRI) solution alternatives practically overnight.
+And while these interpreting solutions are certainly beneficial, they have also posed some unforeseen complications during this healthcare crisis.

 Being forced to find the best OPI or VRI services in the midst of a pandemic distracts attention from caring for the patient, yet without effective communication, patients’ lives are inadvertently put at risk.
 Having a very limited supply of onsite interpreters and scarce bilingual staff at best is like adding fuel to an already out-of-control fire.
 However, even for those facilities that did manage to organize OPI or VRI services amid the chaos, healthcare providers soon found other obstacles to overcome.